HVAC - EPA Certification Practice Exam

 Question: 1 / 400

-What is the role of a defrost heater in refrigeration systems?
+What is the primary function of a compressor in an HVAC system?

 Get further explanation with Examzify DeepDiveBeta